 DEVELOPMENT AND FUNCTION OF THE PANCREATIC DUCTS: The main pancreatic duct connects the pancreas with the small intestine.
 Its main function is to carry the pancreatic juices produced in the pancreas gland into the duodenum, the first section of the small intestine.
 The lining of the pancreatic ducts, including its many small branches, consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.

-BIOLOGICAL CONFLICT: The biological conflict linked to the pancreatic ducts is a male territorial anger conflict (fight in the territory) or a female identity conflict, depending on a person’s gender, laterality, and hormone status.
+BIOLOGICAL CONFLICT: The biological conflict linked to the pancreatic ducts is a male territorial anger conflict (fight in the territory) or a female identity conflict, depending on a person’s gender, laterality, and hormone status (see also Aggressive Constellation).

-A territorial anger relates to anger in the environment and places which one considers as his or her domain - literary or figuratively.
-Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger in school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
+A territorial anger relates to anger in the environment and places which one considers as his or her domain – literally or figuratively.
+Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger at school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
 Battles over a land or property, annoying noise in the house or neighborhood, a fight over a parking place or over a toy, are other examples of what can provoke a territorial anger conflict.

 CONFLICT-ACTIVE PHASE: ulceration in the lining of the pancreatic ducts proportional to the degree and duration of conflict activity.
 The biological purpose of the cell loss is to widen the ducts in order to increase the flow of pancreatic fluids.
 The improved metabolism provides the individual with more energy to resolve the conflict.
 Depending on the intensity of the territorial anger conflict, the ulceration affects the main duct and/or its small branches.
 Symptom: mild to severe pain.